Schnauzer

 The Standard Schnauzer's story begins in medieval Germany, particularly in Bavaria, where these versatile farm dogs earned their keep as ratters, livestock herders, and property guardians.
 The name "Schnauzer" comes from the German word "schnauze," meaning snout - a perfect reference to their distinctive bearded muzzle that gives them such a dignified, almost human-like expression.

-These weren't just working dogs for peasants, though.
+These weren't just working dogs.
 German nobility clearly appreciated their qualities too, as evidenced by their appearances in artwork by masters like Rembrandt and Dürer.
 There's even a monument from 1620 in Stuttgart showing a night watchman with his Schnauzer companion, proving these dogs have been trusted guardians for centuries.

 The breed's modern development began in earnest during the late 1700s and early 1800s.
 Swiss zoologist Theophil Stüder traced their ancestry back to prehistoric "peat dogs" found in Switzerland, suggesting these breeds have incredibly ancient roots.
-The first Schnauzer club was established in Germany in 1895 by Josef Berta, who, along with breeders like Max Hartenstein and Robert Schilbach, worked tirelessly to establish consistent breed standards.
+The first Schnauzer club was established in Germany in 1895 by Josef Berta, who worked tirelessly with other breeders to establish consistent breed standards.

 During World War I, Schnauzers served as messenger dogs and hospital aides, proving their intelligence and reliability under pressure.
-They were originally called Wire-Haired Pinschers when first shown around 1900, but by then everyone knew them as Schnauzers.
-The American Kennel Club (American Kennel Club) recognized them in 1904, and they didn't reach Australian shores in significant numbers until the 1980s, where they've since become beloved family companions.
+They were originally called Wire-Haired Pinschers when first shown around 1900, but the name Schnauzer quickly took hold.
+The American Kennel Club (AKC) recognised them in 1904, and they arrived in Australia in significant numbers in the 1980s, where they've since become beloved family companions.

 Traits & Characteristics